namesys-eth/ccip2-eth-resources/docs/ENSIP-15.md

 ### b) Off-chain Records Storage

 For this specification to make pratical sense, we expect the `contenhash` to be of IPNS type.
 IPNS hashes are key-based decentralised storage pointers that only need to be added once to on-chain storage by the user.
 IPNS hashes can in turn serve as proxy and point to upgradeable IPFS or IPLD content.
 In the parent IPNS directory, the records must be stored in the [RFC-8615](https://www.rfc-editor.org/rfc/rfc8615) compliant `.well-known` directory format.
-ENS records for any name `sub.domain.eth` must then be stored in JSON format under a [Reverse Domain Name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) type directory path using `/` instead of `.` as separator, i.e. in format `.well-known/eth/domain/sub/<record>.json`.
+ENS records for any name `sub.domain.eth` must then be stored in JSON format under a [reverse-DNS](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) type directory path using `/` instead of `.` as separator, i.e. in format `.well-known/eth/domain/sub/<record>.json`.

 **1. Some Examples:**